Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

 Why You Need a Browser

-- Real-time information: weather, news, stocks, etc.
+- Real-time information retrieval: Weather, news, stocks, etc.

-- Crawling: scrape content from specific sites
+- Scraping capabilities: Fetch content from specific websites

 The ARM64 Dilemma